5 Ways Hackers Can Use Public Wi-Fi to Steal Your Identity

 It’s fairly easy to set up a fake access point (AP), and is well worth the effort for cybercriminals.
 They can use any device with internet capabilities, including a smartphone, to set up an AP with the same name as a genuine hotspot.
 Any transmitted data sent after joining a fake network goes via a hacker.

 What can you do?
+There are some tips to keep in mind on how to spot “Evil Twin” public Wi-Fi.
 Be suspicious if you see two similarly-named network connections.
 If they’re to an associated shop or eatery, talk to the staff there.
 Similarly, alert management if you’re at work and spot a fake AP.

 3. Packet Sniffing